mateusadada/sop-udesc/README.md

 Used during the evolution of course and the final project:

-- Introduction to Operating Systems
+- Introduction to Operating Systems.
-- Multiprogramming
+- Multiprogramming.
-- Concurrent programming
+- Concurrent programming.
-- Process management
+- Process management.
-- Memory management
+- Memory management.
-- Input and output management
+- Input and output management.
-- File system
+- File system.
-- Study of the major Operating Systems
+- Study of the major Operating Systems.

 ## 📋 Prerequisites